K-Mladen/umkc_robot_2013_arduino/README.md

 umkc_robot_2013_arduino
 =======================

-Arduino code for the UMKC IEEE Robotics Team 2013 IEEE R5 Competition.
+This is the Arduino code for the UMKC Robotics Team for the 2013 IEEE R5 competition.

+Flash this using Arduino 0022 via the capstone motherboard.

+Wiring diagram included in PDF and FZZ (Fritzing) format.
+Frizing is available by going to www.fritzing.org.